-  We intentionally left Sushi Saito off this list.
+I intentionally left Sushi Saito off this list.
 It is virtually impossible to get reservations, as Sushi Saito is widely hailed as Tokyo’s top sushi restaurant, complete with three Michelin stars.

 Even though Tsukiji’s inner market moved to Toyosu, there’s still some fantastic sushi to be had there.
 The pride and craftsmanship remain strong in Tsukiji’s outer market.

 Traditional kaiseki is that fancy, traditional Japanese cuisine you’ve probably seen in movies and all the travel guidebooks out there.
 These are some of Tokyo’s top restaurants.